ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/09-lists/06-list-iterator.md

 [slide 12]

-The first thing we do is to check our precondition, which ensures that the list is not empty.
+The first thing we do is to check our precondition, which ensures that the current node is not null.

 [slide 13]